emilianozublena/microservices/README.md

 There are A LOT of these examples, and this is just a humble attempt of my own, by no means this should be used in production, nor should be understood as *the best way to achieve a ms arch...*

+The implementation is quite simple, this is a routes microservices, which will be responsible for CRUD'ing routes that a given driver will attempt to access.
+Each route will belong to a driver, a customer and a given order.
+And the solution (aka which route should the driver take to deliver the order) will be served by Routific's API

 ### Built With

 * [Golang](https://golang.org/)